 Acute pain is normally treated by providing relief related to the direct cause of the pain.
 For many patients, this is enough to provide symptomatic relief.
 Chronic pain is best treated through the use of a multidisciplinary approach using medication, physical therapy, nerve blocks, and possibly even surgical correction.

-If you or a loved one is suffering from Back Pain in San Antonio and would like the best treatment, contact Premier Pain Consultants today.
+If you or a loved one is suffering from Back Pain in San Antonio and would like the best treatment, contact Texas Pain Network today.
 The practice has chiropractic, physical therapy and a Double Board Certified pain management doctor accepting over 50 insurance plans at multiple locations.

 Call (210) 202-4030 for more information and scheduling!